Undergraduate Course

 Specialist facilities

-As a journalism student at Essex, your material will be published on a dedicated website, but you will also spend time gaining on-the-job experience with a range of professional news operations, creating and publishing ‘real' stories and building up a portfolio of published and broadcast work.
+As a journalism student at Essex, you will spend time gaining on-the-job experience with a range of professional news operations, creating and publishing ‘real' stories and building up a portfolio of published and broadcast work.

 You will work in a purpose-built newsroom with access to television, radio studios, and computer software that allows journalists to create and edit content across all media and platforms quickly and professionally.
 The university's Media Centre is equipped with state-of-the-art studios, cameras, audio and lighting equipment, and an industry-standard editing suite.

-You will have the opportunity to contribute to student journalism, which includes a magazine, a radio station and a television operation.
+You will have the opportunity to contribute to student journalism, such as SU Rebel, a magazine, a radio station and a television operation.

 You can also benefit from our experience in film production and creative writing as well as our University's wider expertise areas such as politics, sociology and human rights: